dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/sections/1_Basics.md

 Definition
 : A set is **meager** if it is a *countable* union of nowhere dense sets.

+Proposition
-> Note that a *finite* union of nowhere dense is still nowhere dense.
+: A *finite* union of nowhere dense is again nowhere dense.

 Definition
 :	  An $F_\sigma$ set is a union of closed sets, and a $G_\delta$ set is an intersection of opens.